wavemaker/docs/learn/teams/manage-roles.md

 ---
 ---

-It helps define custom roles (e.g. resource managers/developers) to give fine-grained access privileges to projects.
-And assign user roles like resource managers/developers to the members of your team's projects.
-Customize the access permissions for each role as you want.
-A user can perform actions on a project based on their assigned role & permissions.
+**Manage Roles** help you to define customized roles.
+For example, you can create resource managers, developers to give fine-grained access privileges to projects and assign those roles like resource managers or developers to the members of your projects.
+Customize the access permissions for each role however you want.
+Therefore, the user can then perform actions on a project based on their assigned role and permissions.

--  You can access the Manage Roles page in the administration area by clicking on the **Manage Roles** entry in the left panel.
+-  You can access the Manage Roles page in the administration area by clicking **Manage Roles** from the left panel.

 ![Manage Roles](/learn/assets/TeamManageRoles.png)

-From the Manage Role page, you can
+From the **Manage Roles** page, you can

--  Create custom role, granting permissions as you want
+- Create a custom role, granting permissions as per your needs
 - View or edit a custom role
 - Remove a role

-### Create role
+## Create role

--  Click on **Create Role** button, and provide the name and description of the role you want to create.
-Click on **Save** button.
+- Click the **Create Role** button, and provide a name and description of the role you want to create.
+- Click **Save** to complete the action.

 ![Create Role](/learn/assets/TeamCreateRole.png)

--  Select the role and assign permissions, click on **Save** on Top right corner
+- Select the role and assign permissions, click **Save** from the top right corner as shown in the image below.

 ![Edit Role Permissions](/learn/assets/TeamEditRolePermissions.png)

-### Delete role
+## Delete role

--  You can delete the custom role.
-Select the **role**, click on **delete** button.
+- To delete a custom role, select the **role** and click the **delete** button.

 ![Edit Role Permissions](/learn/assets/TeamManageRoleDelete.png)

-:::note
+:::important
-- Project roles are different from the user roles.
-User role defines the permissions a user has in the Team.
-Say, whether user is authorized to access Team portal or not.
-An user can be a Team admin or Studio user.
-Whereas, project role defines the permissions a project member has in a particular project.
-A project member can perform actions on a project based on their assigned role & permissions.
-Project member actions include view pages, edit pages, deploy application etc. You can only create custom project roles.
+**Project Roles** are different from **User Roles**.

+A User role defines the permissions of a user in the Team.
+For example, whether the user is authorized to access the Team portal or not.
+A user can be a **Teams** admin or a **Studio** user.

+Whereas, Project role defines the permissions of a project member in a particular project.
+A project member can perform actions on a project based on their assigned role and permissions.

+A project member's actions include view pages, edit pages, deploy application, and more.
+You can only create custom project roles.
 :::